heejumun/LeafWood_Segmentation/README.md

 ## To pretrain Point-M2AE model

-### Training
+### Pretraining

-To train a point cloud completion model from scratch, run:
+To pretrain a point cloud completion model from scratch, run:

 ```
 # Use DistributedDataParallel (DDP)